Twitter API for Topic Tracking

 Route the result into a summary, alert, or repeated review loop

-Once the workflow is stable, topic tracking becomes easier to compare across time and easier to share with the rest of the team.
+Once the workflow is stable, topic tracking becomes easier to compare across time and easier to share through Slack digests, weekly briefs, and recurring team reviews.

 FAQ